For details about how I compiled the list and to view numbers 185–81, scroll to the bottom of the page.

 77. Jesus (Mercury), Queen, 1973

-A much overlooked gem from the first album.
+A much-overlooked gem from the first album.
 Notable for Freddie’s Bible-themed lyrics and for great vocal harmonies.
 The centrepiece, however, is Brian’s extended solo, an early home for his experiments with guitar harmonies and a harbinger of future guitar wizardry.
+Bearing this in mind, Jesus is perhaps an example of what Brian has said was Freddie’s insistence in the early days that whoever penned the lyrics should be credited as the writer of the overall song (a comment he made, if memory serves, with reference to Liar).
 A version of Jesus was one of the songs recorded at the now legendary De Lane Lea session.

 A gentle Latin-tinged musical feel combines with acerbic, dog-eat-dog lyrics to great effect.
 When Radio 1 did their weekly album-chart rundowns in ’77, Who Needs You and Spread Your Wings were the two songs regularly played.
 The 2017-released early-take is also great.
 Best moment: the acoustic solo.